-The paragraphs entitled "Intesa Sanpaolo in the last two years", "Sovereign risk exposure", and "Recent Events" on page from 80 to 84 of the Base Prospectus are replaced by the following:
+The paragraph entitled "Intesa Sanpaolo in 2013 and 2014" on pages 80 to 82 of the Base Prospectus is replaced by the following:

 "Intesa Sanpaolo in 2013 and 2014

 On 11 April 2013, Intesa Sanpaolo and the Trade Unions signed an agreement to facilitate the exit of a further 600 employees.
 The agreement envisaged the possibility for employees who at that date had met the A.G.O. pension requirements, or who would do so by 31 December 2013, to retire on 1 July 2013, or subsequently to that date upon meeting the requirements, up until 31 December 2013.
 Furthermore, employees who meet the pension requirements by 30 September 2017 are offered the possibility of using the Solidarity Allowance for a maximum period of 36 months.